TownyAdvanced/TownyResources/README.md

   > Resources:
   <br> > Daily Production: 64 Oak Log, 32 Emerald
   <br> > Available For Collection: 64 Oak Log, 32 Emerald
+- If a town is not high enough level to produce a resource, the amount shows as zero.
+Example:
+  > Resources:
+  <br> > Daily Production: 64 Oak Log, 0 Emerald
 - For each resource, a town can store a maximum of 5x the production amount.
 When stores are full, subsequent production is lost.
 ###### Collecting Town Resources
 - To collect town resources, as a mayor/assistant/treasurer, enter your town and run `/tr towncollect`
 - The available resources will then be dropped at your position.